Living in Indonesia, A Site for Expatriates

 Dependency

 Relocation services provided by companies vary widely.
 If you are the unlucky soul that is basically told to handle it all yourself, at least you've found this web site to help show you the way.
 Hopefully your company will provide more assistance than that, recognizing that you are thrust into a totally foreign environment where you have to learn how to run your lives all over again from scratch.
+If your company is not familiar with professional orientation and cultural training, you might consider telling them about these services and suggest that you would like to receive them.

 Accept the fact that for your first few weeks and months in Indonesia you are going to be much more dependent on others than usual to help you accomplish your basic tasks.
-You can not do it by yourself, since you will not know where and how to accomplish things in Indonesia.
+You cannot do it by yourself, since you will not know where and how to accomplish things in Indonesia.
 Everything is done differently here than in your home country, from how you pay the phone bill to how you park in the mall.

 The worst thing a newcomer can do is stay in their house and bemoan the fact that they don't know where to find something they need, or that they don't know what to do next ... get out of the house and meet other expats.
 Make it a point to ask every single person you meet at least two questions.
 If you take a proactive stance, you'll soon be on your way to finding all the answers you need.